 At first glance, the square-to-square method sounds far simpler – this is how we would build a putting robot.
 However, we are humans, and to create a putting path that is straight back and straight through requires far more complex joint rotations than putting on a slight arc.
 In this sense, straight back and through is actually more complicated to repeat.

 Secondly, we don’t have two styles of putting at all.
-Instead we have a whole continuum that ranges from very square to square, to a very arced putting arc.
+Instead, we have a whole continuum that ranges from very square to square, to a very arced putting arc.
 If you find a way to consistently get the putter back with a square club face and centred strike you will be a great putter.

 Putting technique – do you even need a square face and path?

-We’re going to end with something that I would like to share but, unless you are coaching golf, you don’t need to think too much about.
+We’re going to end with something that I would like to share but, unless you are coaching golf, you don’t need to think too much about it.
 If our aim is the start the ball perfectly on-line for every putt, we don’t actually need a square club face and swing path, we just need a combination of these that works.

 Taking data from this article we can see that 92-95% of start direction is down to face angle at impact, and most of the rest is dependent on swing path at impact (we’ll disregard the effect of loft for now).
-This means that we have a near infinite amount of face – path solutions that could start the ball on line.
+This means that we have a near-infinite amount of face-path solutions that could start the ball on line.

 Below is a picture that explains this.
 It is 2,000 simulated putts with club face – swing path combinations and their start direction.
 The colour tells you how far off line the ball would start (left or right) with the red dotted line representing perfectly on-line putts.
 Along the bottom axis we have the swing path at impact, along the left axis we have the face angle at impact.

 For this entire article we’ve talked about coaching a player’s putting stroke to the star below (0 deg path, 0 deg face).
 However, if your putting stroke consistently returns to the golf ball any place along this red dotted line you will start the ball on-line.